herkkules/herkkules/README.md

-# Practical Innovation.
+# Profitable Innovation.
 Nordic Qualities.
 > Seasoned and results-driven **Product Management** professional delivering impact from day one.
 With deep roots in Nordic design principles, I bring clarity, craftsmanship and practical solutions to pressing strategic challenges.
 ---